 The firm's own funds resources are exclusively CET1 capital.
-At 31st March 2024 and during the year, the firm complied with all externally imposed own funds requirements in accordance with the IFPR.
+As of 31st March 2025 and during the year, the firm complied with all externally imposed own funds requirements in accordance with the IFPR.
 Tier 1 capital consisted of fully issued ordinary shares, satisfying all the criteria for a Tier 1 instrument as outlined in IFPR, and audited reserves.